roboticsoutreach/kb/docs/events/smallpeice/timeline.md

 This lab teaches the subset of Python specific to our Robot API.
 It usually uses a simulator of some kind.

-- *TASK: Setup the Simulator for this years game.*
+- *TASK: Setup the Simulator for this years game*
 - *TASK: Distribute simulator*

 ##### Electronics Workshop